mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 ### 3.4.3 (Deep) Reinforcement Learning

 When the problem is too difficult to express as an SBO, then reinforcement learning is the last resort.
-Recent development computing power has enabled researchers to deploy RL to problems such as the notoriously difficult 2 player game of Go (Deepmind’s [AlphaGo](https://deepmind.com/research/alphago/)) and the even more difficult 5 versus 5 game Dota 2 ([OpenAI Five](https://openai.com/blog/openai-five/)).
+Recent development in computing power has enabled researchers to deploy RL to problems such as the notoriously difficult 2 player game of Go (Deepmind’s [AlphaGo](https://deepmind.com/research/alphago/)) and the even more difficult 5 versus 5 game Dota 2 ([OpenAI Five](https://openai.com/blog/openai-five/)).
 While RL might seem like the bleeding edge with most of its commercial applications in finance, it is a mature research field being transferred to a vast array of applications such as inventory management and robotics (see Preferred Networks, valued at over $1B, with applications of RL in transportation, manufacturing, and healthcare).

 ## 3.5 Disruption modelling

 Not to be outdone, disruption modelling comes last in this post but is a necessary module to stress test other components of the DT.
 To make the disruption modelling more representative of the real world, list out all variables that could be associated (causal or not) with disruptions.
-For instance, you wanted to model the likelihood that the local power utility was going to go down, you might consider data sources such as:
+For instance, if you wanted to model the likelihood that the local power utility was going to go down, you might consider data sources such as:

 + Meteorological forecast like precipitation, wind, and atmospheric pressure.
 + Historical floods, landslides, avalanches, storms, and hurricanes.